O-minimal flows on nilmanifolds: The nearest coset of a type

 \begin{proof} We let where $h_1,h_2\in H^\sharp$ and $\epsilon_1,\epsilon_2\in \mu(G)$.
 It follows that $g_2^{-1}g_1=\epsilon h_2h_1^{-1}$ for some $\epsilon\in \mu(G)$.
 But then $g_2^{-1}g_1=\st(h_2h_1^{-1})\in H$, so $g_1H=g_2H$. \end{proof}

-\begin{rem} Although we proved lemmas~\ref{flat-lemma}--\ref{cosets} for real unipotent groups, the results hold for an arbitrary definable group in an o-minimal structures, with exactly the same proofs.
+\begin{rem} Although we proved lemmas~\ref{flat-lemma}--\ref{cosets} for linear real algebraic groups, the results hold for an arbitrary definable group in an o-minimal structures, with exactly the same proofs and with $\mu(G)$ defined as in \cite{mustab}.
 See \cite{Otero} for more on definable groups in o-minimal structures. \end{rem}

 We are ready to prove the main result of this section.

 \begin{thm} Let $G$ be a real unipotent group and let $\alpha\in G^{\sharp}$. \begin{enumerate} \item If $H_1,H_2$ are real algebraic subgroups of $G$ and $g_1,g_2\in G$ such that the cosets $g_1H_1$ and $g_2H_2$ are near $\alpha$ then $g_1H_1\cap g_2H_2\neq \emptyset$ and the coset $g_1H_1\cap g_2H_2$ is near $\alpha$ as well. \item There exists a smallest left coset of real algebraic subgroup of $G$, among all such cosets that are near $\alpha$. \end{enumerate} \end{thm}